This article is part of a larger series on How to Do Payroll.

 Overtime starts for hours in excess of 40 in a workweek and is 1.5 times the employee’s regular wage.
 There are exemptions for executive, administrative, and professional employees, farmworkers or those caring for livestock, and limousine drivers.

 Although there are several ways to pay employees, New Jersey lets you pay by cash or check.
 You need the employee’s consent to pay by direct deposit.
-Keep in mind, however, that 7.1 million people in the U.S. don’t have a bank account, which means direct deposit does not work for them.
+Keep in mind, however, that more than 7 million people in the U.S. don’t have a bank account, which means direct deposit does not work for them.

 Pay Stub Laws